Updated: Apr 7

 You are required to sign a document renouncing the privileges to which you are entitled.

-Your employer has violated California employment laws produced to protect workers.
+Your employer has violated California employment laws in place to protect workers.

 Your employer has not offered the benefits you are entitled to under your employment contract.

-Immediately after you become aware of a problem, make sure to contact a California employment attorney.
-The delay will prevent you from demonstrating the employer's criminal activity and prevent you from recovering damages if you wait to contact an attorney.
+Immediately after you become aware of a problem, make sure to contact a California Employment Attorney.
+The delay will prevent you from demonstrating the employer's criminal activity and prevent you from recovering damages if you wait too long to contact a qualified employment attorney.

-How much is a California employment lawyer going to cost?
+How much is a California Employment Attorney going to cost?